Ultimate Springfield Real Estate Investing Guide for 2026

 Springfield Real Estate Investing Market Overview

-The rate of population growth in Springfield has had an annual average of over the most recent ten-year period.
-By contrast, the average rate during that same period was for the full state, and nationwide.
+For 10 years, the annual growth of the population in Springfield has averaged .
+By contrast, the average rate during that same period was for the entire state, and nationwide.

-Property values in Springfield are demonstrated by the present median home value of .
-In contrast, the median value for the state is , while the national median home value is .
+Home values in Springfield are demonstrated by the present median home value of .
+In contrast, the median value for the state is , while the national indicator is .

-When you consider the residential rental market in Springfield you’ll find a gross median rent of , in comparison with the state median of , and the median gross rent in the whole country of .
+When you review the rental market in Springfield you'll discover a gross median rent of , in comparison with the state median of , and the median gross rent in the whole country of .

 Springfield Real Estate Investing Highlights